 Our psychological vulnerabilities are powerful enough to rewire the brain into generating pain, distress and limited movement.
 When your physical movement is limited, this can cause further psychological distress that can worsen the pain.
 This is how a cycle of endless chronic pain can work.

 What Can Help This Kind of Back Pain?

 Research shows that training people with chronic back pain in mindfulness or cognitive behavioural therapy (CBT) works significantly better than traditional forms of medical care alone to reduce both their pain-related suffering and disability.
 Mindfulness teaches us to be aware of and accept moment-to-moment sensations of discomfort, while letting go of our usual negative reactions.

 Instead of thinking about the burden of our back pain, seeking relief and worrying about our prognosis, you learn how to be with the pain.
 You pay attention to how it feels in each moment and relax your tendency to tense up while observing thoughts and feelings as they come and go.
 CBT takes the approach of observing and identifying negative thoughts about your condition and replacing them with more realistic ones.
 Both methods help you better see the functioning of our minds and the role that anxious thoughts and feelings about our condition play in worsening your condition.

-Pinnacle Health Group provides a range of health services including psychology, physiotherapy, massage, clinical Pilates, yoga, general health check-ups and more in multiple locations across Victoria and New South Wales.
-If you’re injured or need health advice, book an appointment from one of our CBD based health clinics or join a wellness class near you.
+Pinnacle Health Group provides a range of health services including psychology, physiotherapy, massage, clinical Pilates, yoga, general health check-ups and more in multiple locations in Melbourne.
+If you’re injured or need health advice, book an appointment from one of our centrally based health clinics or join a wellness class near you.